 Every summer, news headlines deliver the tragic news that a child has died after being left in a hot car.
-This phenomenon, sometimes called forgotten baby syndrome, happens when a parent or caregiver either accidentally or intentionally leaves a young child in vehicle in sweltering temperatures.
+This phenomenon, sometimes called forgotten baby syndrome, happens when a parent or caregiver either accidentally or intentionally leaves a young child in a vehicle in sweltering temperatures.

-The Alliance of Automobile Manufacturers and the Association of Global Automakers has committed to adding rear seat reminder systems or alarms to lessen the likelihood of hot car deaths.
+The Alliance of Automobile Manufacturers and the Association of Global Automakers have committed to adding rear seat reminder systems or alarms to lessen the likelihood of hot car deaths.
 Industry efforts aimed at hot car death prevention will include various “baby in car reminder” alarms or other approaches to help adults remember to check the back seat before exiting their vehicles.

 The alliance suggests that vehicles become equipped with a baby car seat alarm system that will include a combination of auditory and visual alerts that will activate after a driver turns off the vehicle.

 All motor vehicles are expected to have a similar car seat warning system for model year vehicles 2025 and after.